 A Guide To Your Gut Health And Happiness

-If you're not sure what kambucha is, it's a variety of fermented (bacteria and special yeast cultures) organisms, lightly effervescent sweetened black or green tea drinks (I experiment with raspeberry & fruit teas).
+If you're not sure what kombucha is, it's a variety of fermented (bacteria and special yeast cultures) organisms, lightly effervescent sweetened black or green tea drinks (I experiment with raspberry & fruit teas).
 Kombucha is highly regarded as an aid in the prevention of almost all illness.

-Here are 7 steps to get your gut on track;
+Here are 7 steps to get your gut on track by Naturopath Ignaria Moffitt;

 1. Try to set regular meal times and snack times to keep your blood sugars stable and your energy pumping through the day.
 Try to allow adequate time spaced between each meal for digestion time and time to allow your body to signal it is full.